AccessibilityRG/MFD-mobile/README.md

 #### Check the latest version!

-This repository is the released version (1.0) that original one belonging to the article mentioned [above](README.md#this-repository-provides-supporting-information-to-the-following-article).
+This repository is the released version (1.01) of the tool that comes as part of the article mentioned [above](README.md#this-repository-provides-supporting-information-to-the-following-article).
 However, as things might change and softwares tend to develop further, we highly recommend checking the [latest version from here](https://github.com/AccessibilityRG/MFD-mobile).

 ## Purpose

-This repository and script(s) demonstrate in practice how multi-temporal function-based dasymetric interpolation model can be used to interpolate population distributed in spatially varying coverage areas of mobile phone base stations into a desired layout of predefined statistical units using ancillary data sources.
+This repository and script(s) demonstrate in practice how multi-temporal function-based dasymetric interpolation method can be used to interpolate population distributed in spatially varying coverage areas of mobile phone base stations into a desired layout of predefined statistical units using ancillary data sources.

 ## Requirements